JSON Documentation

 array of string |

 A list of user-defined folksonomy tags to be associated with this recording.
-For example, you have apply tags such as |
+For example, you can apply tags such as |

 |